bioth/gut-microbiota-iron/README.md

 ###  StackbarExtended

-We leveraged the [**StackbarExtended**](https://github.com/ThibaultCuisiniere/StackbarExtended) R package—a peer-reviewed tool for visualizing taxa relative abundance with integrated phylogenetic information and differential abundance statistics.
+We leveraged the [**StackbarExtended**](https://github.com/ThibaultCuisiniere/StackbarExtended) R package—a tool for visualizing taxononic relative abundance across all subjects of a study and that performs differential abundance testing.

-- We extended its main functionality to accommodate our experimental design (~ treatment * diet).
+- We modified the script and added a way to accommodate to our experimental design in the differential abundance testing (~ treatment * diet).
 - The customization script is available here: [plot_microbiota_extension.R](utils/plot_microbiota_extension.R).

 <p align="center">